 - has not departed from the Netherlands with IOM’s nor the Dutch government’s assistance in the last five years.

-- agrees to end or withdraw the residence permit (procedure) prior to departure from the Netherlands.
+- agrees to terminate or withdraw the residence permit (procedure) prior to departure from the Netherlands

 - The government of the Netherlands does not have objections to the departure from the Netherlands.